Amarh16/NYC-COLLISIONS-ANALYSIS-DASHBOARD/README.md

 The analysis provides actionable insights that can support traffic management authorities, urban planners, and public safety agencies in improving road safety and reducing accident rates.

+## Methodology Note:

+The findings presented in this analysis are based on reported collision records contained within the NYC Traffic Collisions dataset.
+The dashboard focuses on identifying patterns, trends, and relationships within the available data rather than establishing direct causation.
+Factors such as reporting inconsistencies, missing contributing-factor information, and external conditions not captured within the dataset may influence the results.
+Therefore, the insights should be interpreted as indicators of potential risk areas and accident patterns that support data-driven decision-making rather than definitive explanations of collision causes.

 ## 1. Key Performance Indicator (KPI)

 | KPI | Value |